Brazil's Raizen Appoints Legal and Financial Advisers in Bid to Fix Its Fortunes

 By Luciana Magalhaes and Oliver Griffin

-SAO PAULO, Feb 9 (Reuters) - Brazil's Raizen, the beleaguered sugar and ethanol producer, has appointed law firms Pinheiro Neto and Cleary Gottlieb as advisors to strengthen its liquidity as it tries to turn its fortunes around, three people familiar with the matter said on Monday.
+SAO PAULO, Feb 9 (Reuters) - Brazil's Raizen has appointed law firms Pinheiro Neto and Cleary Gottlieb as legal advisers and Rothschild & Co as financial adviser to strengthen its liquidity, the company said in a securities filing on Monday.

-The sources spoke after Raizen earlier confirmed in a regulatory filing that it had appointed advisors with the aim of strengthening its liquidity position and optimizing its capital structure, adding that the preliminary efforts do not amount to any potential agreed transactions.
+Raizen said earlier in the day that it had appointed advisers with the aim of strengthening its liquidity position and optimizing its capital structure, without providing any names.

 "Recent results show that the capital structure is not sustainable," one of the people said, though adding that the company still has some time to try and turn things around.

-Ratings agencies Fitch and S&P Global cut their ratings for Raizen to B and CCC+ respectively, following the news that the company had appointed advisors.
+Rating agency S&P Global cut its ratings for Raizen to 'CCC+' following the news that the company had appointed advisers.

 "The engagement of financial advisors indicates the high likelihood of debt restructuring, following the weakening signals of the previously expected capitalization and asset sales," S&P said in a statement accompanying its decision.